delawaremathguy/ShoppingList15/README.md

 Feel free to use this as is, to develop further, to completely ignore, or even just to inspect and then send me a note or Open an Issue to tell me I am doing this all wrong.

-### Most Recent Update(s) of 18 May, 2022
+### Most Recent Update(s) of 20 May, 2022

-* (*18 May*) this new MVVM branch remains **EXPERIMENTAL** ... there is no projected date when i can give you a fully-working version; and it's possible that i will simply leave the repo having two branches, both to compare against each other and so that you can decide which branch you want to play with.  (i also fear merging MVVM into master, since that's one potential "conflict resolution battle" i don't want to fight with git.)
+* (*20 May*) Warning: the new MVVM branch under development remains **EXPERIMENTAL**, but it is in pretty decent shape right now and runs without obvious issues.
+There is still some testing to be done, and i am still considering making one more under-the-hood adjustment (specifically: a change in strategy about using `DraftItem` and `DraftLocation` objects for adding and modifying Items and Locations).

+* (*20 May*) The `DataManager` no longer vends dedicated lists to the ShoppingListView and the PurchasedItemsView ... each of those view is perfectly capable of filtering out the Items they display on their own.
-* (*17 May*) this MVVM branch still requires some work, but i launched it to see if it makes sense to pull all the class functions from `Item` and `Location` into a single `DataManager` object, and to also pull the `PersistentStore.shared` global singleton and Core Data stack into this `DataManager` object as a local property as well.  the `DataManager` would be instantiated at the `App` level and then injected into the SwiftUI environment, and vend lists of `Item`s and `Locations` to SwiftUI Views.
+* (*17 May*) The MVVM branch was launched it to see if it makes sense to pull all the class functions from `Item` and `Location` into a single `DataManager` object, and to also pull the `PersistentStore.shared` global singleton and Core Data stack into this `DataManager` object as a local property as well.  the `DataManager` would be instantiated at the `App` level and then injected into the SwiftUI environment, and vend lists of `Item`s and `Locations` to SwiftUI Views.

     - one advantage is that testability would then be possible, without a global singleton getting in the way (we'd still have to modify `PersistentStore` to work with an in-memory Core Data store).